Help us to fight animal cruelty around the world

 Considered an ‘art form’ by its dwindling number of supporters, bullfighting takes place in several European countries and parts of Latin America.

-Thanks to the pressure of World Animal Protection supporters and other animal groups, on 28 July 2010 the Catalonian parliament voted to ban bullfighting.
+Thanks to the pressure of our supporters and other animal groups, on 28 July 2010 the Catalonian parliament voted to ban bullfighting.
 This ban came into effect on 1 January 2012.

 Recently, towns in Ecuador, Venezuela, France, Portugal and Colombia have also declared themselves anti-bullfighting towns.
 The ban in Catalonia sets an example in Spain for other regions to follow and make the cruelty of bullfighting history.